joesb/helios360/content/handbook/inside/index.md

 jumbotron: |
   Here we look at how the CDO relates to the rest of the business.

-  In particular, we examine how the CDO is different from a Chief Customer Officer, and how that role relates to the product or service leaders in the organisation and those leading other delivery-centric disciplines, as well as to those responsible for other essential business functions.
+  In particular, we examine how the CDO is different from a Chief Customer Officer, and how that role relates to other leaders in the organisation.

   Most important, we shine a light on the vital relationship with the Chief Executive Officer (CEO).